ShahiTechnovation/X4PN/docs/blockchain-integration-guide.md

 ### X4PN VPN Sessions Contract

-The following functions are currently available:
+The following functions are implemented:

-1. `mintRewards(address, uint256, uint256)` - Mint reward tokens for a specific session

-## Missing Functions

-The following functions need to be implemented in the smart contracts for full functionality:

 ### VPN Session Management
 - `startSession(address, uint256)` - Start a new VPN session
 - `endSession()` - End the current VPN session
 - `settleSession()` - Settle payments for the current session
+- `settleSessionWithSignature(uint256, uint256, uint256, bytes)` - Settle using off-chain signature (x402)
 - `getActiveSession(address)` - Get details of active session for a user
 - `getSession(uint256)` - Get details of a specific session
 - `registerAsOperator()` - Register as a VPN node operator